sudheerbabuk14/road-accident-analysis-using-excel/README.md

 Maximum casualties by Road Type
 ❖Distribution of total casualties by Road Surface
 ❖ Relation between Casualties by Area/Location & by Day/Night
+## The file contains the following sheets:
+dashboard: Likely contains visual summaries or aggregated metrics.
+kpi: May focus on key performance indicators related to road accidents.
+month: Could track accidents on a monthly basis.
+dataset: Likely the raw data source. data analysis: May contain processed insights or calculations.
 ## dashboard interface
 - <a href="https://github.com/sudheerbabuk14/road-accident-analysis-using-excel/blob/main/road%20accident%20dashboard%20screen%20shot.png"> dashboard screenshot</a>